 How Our Members Work Together

-We offer a unique opportunity for members of competing companies to come together and establish goals for the benefits of Ohio’s property and casualty insurance industry in the following ways:
+We offer a unique opportunity for members of competing companies to come together and establish goals for the benefit of Ohio’s property and casualty insurance industry in the following ways:

 - Collaborate through committees to continue fostering a stable and competitive insurance market, educate consumers on insurance topics, and fill the insurance career pipeline.